 Email alerts to subscribers:

 CorpNet is a free email notification service that provides business partners with current, accurate information about planned events and emergencies to enhance awareness and aid decision making.
 (If you or your business can help NYC Emergency Management keep New Yorkers informed about emergencies in New York City, visit the Take Action to Prepare Your Business page.)

 Advance Warning System, provides emergency alerts and information to organizations that serve people with people with disabilities and others with access and functional needs, and is managed by the New York City Emergency Management Department in partnership with the New York City Department of Health and Mental Hygiene and the New York City Mayor's Office for People with Disabilities.

 Evacuation should be addressed as part of everyone's planning efforts.
 City officials will tell you when to evacuate through the media and direct warnings.
 Evacuation is used as a last resort when a serious threat to public safety exists.
-If you must evacuate, your first plan should always be to stay with friends or family.
-In a planned evacuation, such as for a coastal storm, the City will advise residents of which areas are impacted and provide guidance on how the evacuation will proceed.
+If you must evacuate, your first plan should always be to stay with friends or family.* In a planned evacuation, such as for a coastal storm, the City will advise residents of which areas are impacted and provide guidance on how the evacuation will proceed.
 In the case of coastal storms, designated routes have been identified throughout the city to effectively get people from low-lying hazard areas safely to higher ground.
 To find out whether you live or work in a hurricane evacuation zone, use the Hurricane Evacuation Zone Finder, the City's evacuation mapping tool.

 In an unplanned evacuation, such as for a hazardous material spill, officials will advise affected residents to leave the immediate area until the danger can be removed.
 Always have your Go Bag prepared and easily accessible in case of any evacuation.
 You may not have time to assemble your belongings, and you may not be allowed back until the danger has passed.